jupyter-incubator/sparkmagic/README.md

 local version of autovizwidget, hdijupyterutils, and sparkmagic.
 Make sure to re-run `docker-compose build` before each test run.

+## NVIDIA docker

+The included `nvidia-docker-compose.yml` file will let you run same sparkmagic stack but enable [SparkGPU](https://github.com/rapidsai/spark-examples) functionality, you can modify `NVIDIA_VISIBLE_DEVICES` to designate which GPU in your system to use.
+Also you need to copy `nvidia-docker-compose.yml` to `docker-compose.yml`.

+     cp docker-compose.yml docker-compose.yml.backup
+     cp nvidia-docker-compose.yml docker-compose.yml
+     docker-compose build
+     docker-compose up

+`SparkGPU Kernel.ipynb` inside `work` directory will provide the example to run mortgage data through SparkGPU.
+The rest is the same as docker instruction.

 ## Server extension API

 ### `/reconnectsparkmagic`: